![]() |

 How do you start a new food business?

 You must register your new business with the government.
-The government helps you with this and has a special web site CanadaOne to guide you through this process step by step.
+The government helps you with this with its CanadaOne website to guide you through this process step by step.
 It involves deciding what kind of business you will be and how you will send them their taxes.
 It also includes choosing a business name and being assigned an official busines number (BN) with the government.

 Once you have registered with the Federal (GST) and Provincial (PST) governments then you must get a license from the local municipal government.
 The city government may also require you to obtain a location permit if you are going to set up your cart on public property such as a street or park.

-For more detailed information on the step by step way to start a Mobile Food Stand business, click here to read our free on-line Canadian Hot Dog Cart Business Manual.
-Step #1 in this 8 Step Guide shows you how get get set up with the necessary licenses and register your new business.
+For more detailed information on the step by step way to start a Mobile Food Stand business, read our free on-line Canadian Hot Dog Cart Business Manual.
+Step #1 shows you how get set up with the necessary licenses and register your new business.

 What about the financing?

-We will help you take car of that as well.
+Carts of Canada will help you take care of that as well.

-For more information on financing your new Hot Dog Stand Business, click here and read Step 5 of our our free on-line Canadian Hot Dog Cart Business Manual.
+For more information on financing your new Hot Dog Stand Business, visit our Financing section.

 How do you get Health Department approval?